The process of applying for jobs has changed tremendously in recent years.That's partly due to increased competition and new skill demands.

 - For Regular Mail, Fax or In-Person Delivery: Use traditional resumes and cover letters printed on matching resume paper and envelopes in conservative colors.

 Our resumes and cover letters work for all types of application processes, with special attention to applying online.
-All of our resumes are provided in Microsoft Word, PDF, and Plain Text, with instructions included.
+We provide our finished resumes in Microsoft Word, PDF, and Plain Text, with instructions included.